way2ml/way2ml.github.io/doc/blogs/tmux.md

 ```bash
 tmux attach -t 0
 ```
-Then, all windows, comands, and processes will restore the state where you were at last time.
-Note: Here，0, is the index of the session you want to reattach.
+Then, all windows, commands, and processes will restore the state where you were last time.
+Note: Here，0 is the index of the session you want to reattach.

 Some other useful session commands are:
 ```bash